 Calculating complex figures such as food cost percentage requires strong data acquisition.
 ResDiary is the perfect table management system to help do that, with excellent reservation functions and a host of integrations including EPOS systems.
 We help your restaurant operate smoothly and collect accurate data while doing it.

 ResDiary can also help your restaurant perform better in myriad other ways.
-With promotion solutions and easy implementation of loyalty programs, we can help you get more diners into your venue and work towards repeat business.
+With promotion solutions and targeted marketing campaigns, we can help you get more diners into your venue and work towards repeat business.